-Founder, executive vice chairman, and chief strategy officer, Clarabridge
+Founder, executive vice chairman, and chief strategy officer (Banerjee) and CEO (Bishof), Clarabridge

 Sanju Bansal, Aneesh Chopra, and Dan Ross

 In 2014, Bansal, a former executive vice president at MicroStrategy, joined this firm founded by Ross and Chopra, who in 2009 became the first federal-level chief technology officer.
-Hunch Analytics’s current focus is its subsidiary CareJourney.
-The company mines public and private databases for information that can help health-care firms and other companies make more informed strategic decisions.
+CareJourney mines public and private databases for information that can help health-care firms and other companies make more informed strategic decisions.

-This Herndon company is the only global provider of “edge” data centers—facilities that either fill in gaps in internet connectivity or boost signal service in high-traffic areas.
-It’s expanding rapidly, having announced new centers this year in Miami, Atlanta, Phoenix, Portland, Denver, Toronto, and Buenos Aires.
+This Herndon company has been expanding its global footprint in recent months.
+It has opened new “edge” data centers—facilities that either fill in gaps in internet connectivity or boost signal service in high-traffic areas—in Warsaw and Munich.
+Those joins edge centers opened in 2018 in a host of North American and South American cities, including Miami, Atlanta, Toronto, and Buenos Aires.